Angus L. Macdonald: Third, fourth and fifth term as premier, 1945–54

 Aside from his role as a national spokesman for provincial rights, Macdonald presided over an administration that invested heavily in education.
 His government financed the building of rural high schools and extended financial assistance to Dalhousie University's schools of medicine and law.
 Macdonald also appointed Nova Scotia's first minister of education, Henry Hicks, in 1949 to oversee $7.6 million in spending, about a fifth of the provincial budget.

 The Macdonald Liberals easily won re-election in 1949 and 1953, but the Conservatives made steady gains under Robert Stanfield, their new leader.
 The Conservatives for example, drew attention to kickback schemes under which brewing companies, wineries and distilleries contributed to the Liberal party in exchange for the right to sell their products in government liquor stores.
 The Liberals seemed secure against such allegations however, as long as they were led by the popular Angus L. Macdonald.
 However, Macdonald suffered a slight heart attack on April 11, 1954, and was admitted to hospital, where he died in his sleep two nights later, at age 63.

 Stephen Henderson writes that the Nova Scotia legislature sat on the day of his death.
 Macdonald's seat was draped in Clanranald tartan and a sprig of heather decorated his desk.
 Macdonald's body lay in state for three days in the legislative building as more than 100,000 people filed past to pay their respects.

 Aftermath of Macdonald's death

 Macdonald's death proved disastrous for provincial Liberals.
 There was no obvious successor to the popular premier.
 At the party's leadership convention held on September 9, 1954, the Liberals appeared badly split along religious lines.
-After five ballots, the convention rejected Harold Connolly, a Roman Catholic who had served as interim premier after Macdonald's death.
+After five ballots, the convention rejected Harold Connolly, a Roman Catholic who had served as premier after Macdonald's death.
 Instead they chose the Protestant Henry Hicks.
 "Unfortunately for the Liberals", historian Murray Beck writes, "it appeared as if the delegates had ganged up to defeat the only Catholic among the contestants".
 Beck also notes that "Nova Scotia governments have always been most vulnerable after a change in leadership".
 In the next provincial election held on October 30, 1956, Robert Stanfield and his Conservatives won 24 seats, the Liberals 18.
 The 23-year Liberal era, begun under Macdonald's leadership, had finally ended.